matinm/backbone.heap/README.md

 });
 ```

-Every time a `click .icon` event occurs, Backbone.Heap sends an `open` event to your Heap account.
+Every time a `click .icon` event occurs, an event named `open` is sent to your Heap account.
 Likewise for `openEditDialog` and `destroy`.